 Hardship Duty Pay-Location (HDP-L)

-HDP-L is paid to those serving in locations where living conditions are substantially below those normally found within the continental United States.
-Rates are payable in increments of $50, $100, or $150 a month based on the level of hardship in a given area.
+HDP-L is paid to those serving in overseas in locations where living conditions are substantially below those normally found within the continental United States.
+Rates are payable in increments of $50, $100 or $150 a month based on the level of hardship in a given area.

 All service members permanently assigned or TAD/TDY for over 30 consecutive days in a designated area, will receive HDP-L.

 For specific locations and amounts check with your personnel office.

 HDP-M is for members assigned to locations or duties that are deemed particularly arduous or require them to perform duties outside of normal military operations.
 Currently, only those involved in locating POW remains from the Vietnam war can receive the $150 monthly HDP-M.

 Hardship Duty Pay-Tempo (HDP-T)

 HDP-T is for members who have specific OPTEMPO duties that involve excessive amounts of time outside their permanent station.

 Currently, only Sailors and Marines who are deployed more than 220 consecutive days are eligible for the $495 monthly payment for all time over the 220 day deployment mark.

 HDP-ROM is for members who are ordered to self-isolate or quarantine as a result of illness or widespread pandemic, but are unable to do so at home or in government-provided quarters.
 Members are authorized to receive $100 a day for a maximum of 15 days each month.